apedroed88/pysqlbuilder/docs/3_advanced.rst

 This section covers the range of functions that are not widely standardized across all SQL databases or meet special needs.  |Brand| intends to support as many features across different platforms as possible.
-If there are any features specific to a certain platform that PyPika does not support, please create a GitHub issue requesting that it be added.
+If there are any features specific to a certain platform that pysqlbuilder does not support, please create a GitHub issue requesting that it be added.

 Handling different database platforms